brettwold/Themeable/README.md

 This library allows Android developers to programmatically set styles on View elements during runtime.
 Also the library aims to reduce the boilerplate code need to set styles.

+* Bind dynamic styles to view objects using annotations
+* Boilerplate code is generated for you
+* Group views into Lists set styles on all of them at once

 > Currently this library is in development and subject to change without notice.
 Consider it in raw Alpha form and
 > *not* recommended for production use *at all*.